SWIFTSIM/emulator/docs/source/comparisons/index.rst

 to add your own functions.
 The base class :meth:`swiftemulator.comparison.penalty.PenaltyCalculator` covers the most important part, which is loading and interpolating the data.
-You can the  add whichever calculattion of the penalties you want.
+You can then add whichever calculattion of the penalties you want.
 In the example below we create a function that is Gaussian weighted, with a constent error term.